ZeroMemoryEx/Chaos-Rootkit/README.md

 # Technical Details

-* First, we locate the ActiveProcessLinks, which is a pointer to the PLIST_ENTRY structure.
-In our case, the ActiveProcessLinks pointer is located at offset 0x448 within the EPROCESS structure.
+* First, we locate the `ActiveProcessLinks`, which is a pointer to the `PLIST_ENTRY` structure.
+In our case, the `ActiveProcessLinks` pointer is located at offset `0x448` within the `EPROCESS` structure.
 It is important to note that this offset may vary across different windows versions .

   ![image](https://user-images.githubusercontent.com/60795188/227363440-488dcf7d-d513-4563-8651-e44c50794881.png)